dougeby/IntuneDocs/intune/enrollment-autopilot.md

 - [Windows automatic enrollment enabled] (https://docs.microsoft.com/intune-classic/deploy-use/set-up-windows-device-management-with-microsoft-intune#enable-windows-10-automatic-enrollment)
 - [Azure Active Directory Premium subscription](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) <!--&#40;[trial subscription](http://go.microsoft.com/fwlink/?LinkID=816845)&#41;-->

-## Using AutoPilot in other portals
-If you are not interested in mobile device management, you have the ability to use AutoPilot in Microsoft Store for Business, for example.
-While using other portals is an option, we recommend that you only use Intune to manage your AutoPilot deployments.
-If you use Intune and another portal, Intune isn't able to:
-- Display changes to profiles created in Intune, but edited in another portal
-- Synchronize profiles created in another portal
-- Display changes to profile assignments done in another portal
-- Synchronize profile assignments done in another portal

 ## Synchronize devices
 Synchronize your registered devices into Intune so that you can configure them.